Al-1n/meteo-dash/README.md

 To get started with the project, first clone the repository onto your local machine.

-Next, create a dedicated python environnent using pipenv or conda.
+Next, create a dedicated python environment using pipenv or conda.

 Install streamlit and the listed requirements within the environment.